Sweet Autumn Clematis

 Clematis paniculataItem #2747 USDA Hardiness Zone: 4 - 9

-Handsome climbing vine displays billowy masses of fragrant flowers against leathery dark green leaves.
-Grows rapidly in warm temperatures, its twining stems quickly covering fences, arbors and sheds.
+This handsome climbing vine displays billowy masses of fragrant flowers against leathery dark green leaves.
+Grows rapidly in warm temperatures with twining stems that quickly cover fences, arbors, and sheds.
 Flowers emerge late summer to fall, followed by silvery seed heads.
-Excellent for fall accent and cut flowers.
+Excellent for a fall accent and cut flowers.
 Deciduous.

 - OverviewLight Needs:Partial to full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Fast growing, twining stems reach 20 ft. tall, with support.

 - DetailBotanical Pronunciation:KLEM-a-tus pan-ik-u-LA-taPlant type:Vine - Requires SupportDeciduous/evergreen:DeciduousGrowth rate:FastAverage landscape size:Fast growing, twining stems reach 20 ft. tall, with support.Foliage color:GreenBlooms:Late Summer into FallFlower color:WhiteDesign IdeasThis assertive grower makes a good screen on a trellis for hiding the potting bench or trash cans.
 (You would never guess what's behind such a beautiful vine!)
 It should be planted where you can admire the fragrant autumn flowers and silvery seed heads that follow.Companion PlantsJapanese Maple (Acer); Climbing Rose (Rosa); Daylily (Hemerocallis); Hydrangea (Hydrangea); Butterfly Bush (Buddleja)